MA in Human Development and Family Science with Emphasis in Youth Development

 This online-only Master of Arts degree in Youth Development prepares graduates to focus on developing the strengths of youth in an estimated 17,000 organizations (e.g., 4-H, Boys and Girls Clubs, Boys Scouts and Girls Scouts) nation wide.

-The 36 credit master's degree program (MA) consists of 9 required core courses (25 credits), 5-11 credits of electives, and either a comprehensive exam or an internship experience totaling 2-6 credits.
-Core courses offered within the program include eight 3-credit courses and a 1-credit professional development seminar.
+The 36 credit master's degree program (MA) consists of 9 required core courses (27 credits), 6-9 credits of electives, and a research project capstone totaling 3 credits.

 |H_D_FS 8234||Adolescents and their Families||3|